crazyboomegg/UserListGitHub/README.md

 # UserListGitHub

 ## Process
-Initially, I spent some time studying the GitHub API documentation and clarifying the requirements.
+Initially, I spent some time studying the GitHub API documentation and clarifying the requirements.<br>
 I used Postman and the website to confirm the data and parameters.
+At first,<br>
-At first, I tried using third-party libraries to retrieve GitHub API data, but was unsuccessful.
+I tried using third-party libraries to retrieve GitHub API data, but was unsuccessful.<br>
-Later, I started a new project and used the native method to access network data.
+Later, I started a new project and used the native method to access network data.<br>
 This took a lot of time, around 8 hours.
-In this project, I tried adding the Observerable method to MVVM, which resulted in unexpected type errors, but I was able to resolve them all eventually.
+In this project, I tried adding the Observerable method to MVVM,<br>
+which resulted in unexpected type errors, but I was able to resolve them all eventually<br>

-Time spent:
+Time spent:<br>
-  UI: Within 2 hours
+  UI: Within 2 hours<br>
-  Observerable: Over 12 hours
+  Observerable: Over 12 hours<br>
-  GitHub API documentation research: Over 1 hour Network data processing: Over 8 hours
+  GitHub API documentation research: Over 1 hour<br>
+  Network data processing: Over 8 hours<br>

 In this exercise, I tried and learned: